 I teach and do research on all things security, especially applied cryptography, security economics and human factors.
 I'm currently interested in verifiable lotteries, cryptocurrencies and encrypted communication tools.
 My past research has also included HTTPS, passwords and authentication, side-channel cryptanalysis, protocol verification, software obfuscation, and privacy in social networks.

 I'm co-author of a textbook on cryptocurrencies which you can read for free online.

-I'm always looking for great students to work with.
-If you're a prospective PhD student or post-doc, or a current NYU undergrad or master's student, please get in touch to see if we can find a project to work together on.
-Do include something you learned from my "about" page so I know haven't spammed every faculty web page you can find.
+I'm always interested to talk to students about research ideas.
+If you're a prospective PhD student or post-doc, or current NYU undergrad or master's student, get in touch to see if we can find a project together.
+Please include something you learned from my "about" page so I know haven't spammed every faculty web page you can find.

 |2017-||Assistant Professor||NYU||Courant Institute|

 |2008-2012||PhD||Cambridge||Security Group||(Ross Anderson)|